HOSPITAL WORK EXPERIENCE IN THREE AMAZING COUNTRIES.

 On your downtime there's so many things to do in London.
 A city steeped in tradition, where famous buildings such as Buckingham Palace and the Houses of Parliament sit side by side with modern monuments, immaculate parks, stylish shops and delicious cafes.

-Hospital experience in London is an experience you won't forget.
+Hospital work experience in London is an experience you won't forget.

 WHERE YOU'LL LIVE.

 We want your stay with Premed Projects to be as enjoyable as possible.
-A huge part of the experience is sharing it with like-minded students and after a long day in the hospital we want you to feel relaxed and at home.
+A huge part of the experience is sharing it with like-minded students and after a long day in the hospital or med school we want you to feel relaxed and at home.

-Your breakfast is served every morning from 07.30am where you'll have the choice of everything from smoothies, overnight oats, pastries and the occasional English fried breakfast too.
-Evening meals are prepared 7 days a week with choices ranging from Katsu curries, superfood salads, duck spring rolls, ravioli and more pizza choice than you can shake a stick at.
+Your breakfast is served every morning from 7.30am where you'll have the choice of everything from fresh croissants, fruits, cereals and freshly brewed coffee.
+Each evening we'll take you to a different restaurant that we love, with choices ranging from Katsu curries, superfood salads, duck spring rolls, ravioli and more pizza choice than you can shake a stick at.
 If you have any dietary requirements we're more than happy to cater to these.
-We're very used to having students needing Halal food, vegetarian, vegan and gluten-free choices and you'll find these at every mealtime.
+We're very used to having students requiring halal food, vegetarian, vegan and gluten-free choices so you'll find a suitable choice at every mealtime.
 When you're working during the week, you'll either eat in the doctors canteen if in a hospital, the student union if we're at med school that day or we'll prepare you a buffet lunch fit for an aspiring medical student to eat!

 YOUR STAFF TEAM.

 The UK team is headed up by our very own Michael who also works in the Premed Projects Head office too.
-Michael's team consists of hospital co-ordinators, security, a catering team and project assistants.
+Michael's team consists of hospital co-ordinators, security and project assistants.
 We won't cramp your style and you'll have lots of time to socialise with your fellow students but it's good to know wherever you turn there's sure to be someone on hand to make sure you have a safe, stress free experience.
-It's our aim to allow you to concentrate on your hospital shadowing experience while we take care of the rest.
+It's our aim to allow you to concentrate on your hospital work experience while we take care of the rest.

 Below is a sample itinerary of a two-week project in London.
 Your itinerary may shift around a little depending on Doctors schedules, and which group you are placed in but once you are signed up to join a Project, your full and detailed itinerary will be sent out at least two weeks before your start date.
 At the end of your 2-weeks with us, you'll have a tonne of hospital work experience, have some volunteering experience under your belt, be ahead of the game when it comes to your UCAS submissions and be a medical school interview master.
 In other words, you'll have everything and more that you need to apply to medical school.
 If you are attending a 1-week Premed Project then your itinerary will be a condensed version of the below, without the sightseeing so you'll get to pack in as much work experience as possible!